dianakitka/dianakitka/README.md

 - 👋 Hi, I’m @dianakitka
 - 👀 I’m interested in data science and visualization
-- 🌱 I’m currently learning to code in Python and how to use R for data visualization
+- 🌱 I’m currently learning to code in Python, use Machine learning and how to use R for data visualization
 - 💞️ I’m looking to collaborate on data science
 - 📫 How to reach me: send me a message here
 - 😄 Pronouns: She/Her